will-tuck/javascript_sample/README.md

 ### Sample.js
-The code I wrote reaches out to an API where all career related data is housed, pulls in all relevant data, and displays current openings on the company's "Careers" page.
+This code reaches out to an API where all career related data is housed, pulls in all relevant data, and displays current openings on the company's "Careers" page.
 Once displayed on the "Careers" page, the openings are filterable by job type, job location, and job category.
 The script also allows visitors to search the list of openings.

 ### Sample2.js